facebookresearch/hydra/website/docs/tutorials/basic/your_first_app/config_groups.md

 {}
 ```

-You can an item from the `db` config group to `defaults list`.
+You can append an item a config group to the `Defaults List`.
-The `defaults list` will be described in the next page.
+The `Defaults List` is described on the next page.
 ```yaml
 $ python my_app.py +db=postgresql
 db: